 While there are only a few vintages produced so far under the Lerner Project – the vineyard part of this property has already proven itself.
 Estate Director, Brigid Babb tasted a 2003 Armstrong Ranch vineyard designated Cabernet Sauvignon some 17 years after the vintage date and recalled the bright still lively fruit, a freshness preserved by the wine’s acidity.

-And the quote of the interview below is clearly this: “I want to create something that consistently gets better, that’s why its the project.” ~ Stu Lerner.
+And Stu clearly sums up his goals with Lerner Project, “I want to create something that consistently gets better, that’s why its the project.” ~ Stu Lerner.

 Their white label wines are vineyard and varietal blends – these wines see some distribution.
 The black label are wines that are vineyard designates and are generally sold direct to consumer.
-Locally one can often find select wines at ACME Wine Shop in St. Helena and at K. Laz in Yountville.
-Their first vintage was in 2016 – it has grown since the approximately 1,000 cases that year to around 3,000 cases annually.
+Locally one can sometimes find select Lerner Project wines at ACME Wine Shop in St. Helena and at K. Laz in Yountville.
+Their first vintage was in 2016; it has grown since the approximately 1,000 cases that year to now around 1,800 cases annually.
 For more information or to register for their allocation list, please visit: www.lernerproject.com

 VintEdge Winery